sjoerdvandommelen/id5415/collections/_id5415/3-2-assignment.md

 # Step 3 Events and Actions

 Oof, almost done now!
-Now we have a periodic stream of data - a timeseries (3 in fact).
+Now we have a periodic stream of data - a time-series (3 in fact).
 The light pre-processing we have done (e.g. fake lux) happens whenever we get a data point, but we want to be able to trigger actions given certain conditions.

 Let's define a simple event and action pair: let's say we want to detect when the room lights where our pi is in get turned on/off.